-Cloud RAN is definitely not the same thing as C-RAN.
+Virtualized RAN (vRAN), formerly referred to as Cloud RAN, is definitely not the same thing as C-RAN.
 But what’s the difference?
-For starters, C-RAN stands for “Centralized Radio Access Network,” which is a stepping stone to true Cloud RAN that mega-hardware vendors would have you believe is a necessary first step.
+For starters, C-RAN stands for “Centralized Radio Access Network,” which is a stepping stone to true Virtualized RAN that mega-hardware vendors would have you believe is a necessary first step.
 It’s not, but for the moment, let’s just run with it.
 C-RAN, as the name implies, centralizes the baseband processing so that one physical location can handle hundreds of cells—across a city, for example.

 So, there you have it.
 If you’d rather be on the path to 37% TCO savings and 5G, then step away from big vendor hardware dependency and take your RAN into the Cloud.